saashqdev/intake/OVERVIEW.md

 So from the above example, what are the required parameters

-1. During the installation of dFlow, we should ensure `letsencypt` plugin is installed
+1. During the installation of inTake, we should ensure `letsencypt` plugin is installed
 2. while user is creating the service, which is not a database, we should take
    1. port number => default 3000